Ku Klux Klan: The Birth of a Nation

 Director D. W. Griffith's The Birth of a Nation glorified the original Klan.
 The film was based on the book and play The Clansman: A Historical Romance of the Ku Klux Klan, as well as the book The Leopard's Spots, both by Thomas Dixon Jr. Much of the modern Klan's iconography is derived from it, including the standardized white costume and the burning cross.
-Its imagery was based on Dixon's romanticized concept of old England and Scotland, as portrayed in the novels and poetry of Sir Walter Scott.
-The film's influence was enhanced by an alleged claim of endorsement by President Woodrow Wilson.
+Its imagery drew on Dixon's romanticized concept of old England and Scotland, as portrayed in the novels and poetry of Sir Walter Scott.
+The film's influence was amplified by an alleged claim of endorsement by President Woodrow Wilson.
 Dixon was an old friend of Wilson's and, before its release, there was a private showing of the film at the White House.
 A publicist claimed that Wilson said, "It is like writing history with lightning, and my only regret is that it is all so terribly true."
-The likelihood of him saying this is doubtful, and he wrote a letter condemning the film following protests.
+The likelihood of him saying this is doubtful, and he later issued a statement distancing himself from the film and criticizing its use of his writings following protests.